akoreman/Marching-Cubes-Unity-Job-System/README.md

 **Currently implemented:**

 - 3D marching cubes for visualising scalar fields, mesh generation optimization by using the Unity C# Job System and Burst compiler.
+- System to construct scalar fields by adding variable strength point charges to the scene.
-- Toggleable vertex welding and normal interpolation by using dictionary lookups.
+- Toggleable vertex welding and normal interpolation by using dictionaries.
 - Toggleable vertex interpolation to switch between "voxel" look and smooth look.
 - Support for varying cube size and number for speed/resolution trade-off.
 - Support for varying scalar field drop-off for the ball charges to control interaction range.